claudiocp/ohmydebn/README.md

 # Warnings

-This script:
-- is intended for a clean new installation
+- OhMyDebn is intended for a clean new installation
-- may make changes to your APT configuration
+- OhMyDebn may make changes to your APT configuration
-- will remove apps like FireFox, Thunderbird, and others (unless you use the `--no-uninstall` option)
+- OhMyDebn will remove apps like FireFox, Thunderbird, and others (unless you use the `--no-uninstall` option)

-This script is totally unsupported.
+- OhMyDebn is totally unsupported.
 If it breaks your system, you get to keep both pieces!

 # Installation